Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 A lengthy calculation produces the result

 for the Poisson bracket of two Hamiltonian constraints.
 The first two terms are the classical diffeomorphism constraint with the correct structure function, while the next two terms are quantum corrections as expected from the expansions (\ref{Expand1}) and (\ref{Expand2}).
 The last term does not correspond to a contribution in the diffeomorphism constraint.
 It can be seen as a consequence of our reduction, which includes quantum corrections only of $\phi_2$ but not of $\phi_1$.
 In particular, a complete effective constraint would include moments such as $\Delta(\phi_2\phi_1')$ as well as $\Delta(p_1p_2)$ with a bracket that can contribute to the $\phi_3p_3$-term we obtained here.
 As shown by the consistency check in \cite{SphSymmMomentsMasters}, all such contributions indeed cancel out in the complete effective system, while they do not completely cancel out in our reduction.
 The left-over contribution here re-introduces a $p_3$-dependence that generates non-trivial transformations on the $U$-term in (\ref{H2}).
-Our system is therefore not fully consistent, but it may be used for static solutions for which the last term in $\{\bar{H}[N],\bar{H}[N]\}$ vanishes.
+Our system is therefore not fully consistent if generic spherically symmetric configurations are considered, but it may be used for static solutions for which the last term in $\{\bar{H}[N],\bar{H}[N]\}$ vanishes.
 The solutions we obtain are also reliable as consistent configurations in the complete system in which all cross-correlations between $\phi_1$ and $\phi_2$ vanish.